brson/brson.github.com/_posts/2025-10-07-powerletters-for-rust.md

 Haha.

-Anyway it's super simple, as described in
+It's super simple, as described in
 [the crate docs](https://docs.rs/powerletters).

 The powerletters are single all-caps functions and methods: